adessoTurkey/ios-sample-app-swiftui/README.md

 xcodegen
 ```

 Swiftlint can also be installed via included scripts in the repository.
-Under the `{project_root}/scripts/installation` directory, simply run either or both of:
+Under the `{project_root}/scripts/installation` directory, simply run:

 ```
 sh swiftlint.sh